zhuzhu930/hw1-code-refactor-JD/README.md

 # 4. Adding comments in HTML for reviewers.

-- I've added some comments in the HTML to clarify my changes.
+- I've added some comments in the HTML and CSS to clarify my changes.
 - I've commented out the redundant codes so CSS won't run it, still leaving the record for the reviewers.

 # 4. Write the README.md, to summarize what I've done.